Al Piechota

-Aloysius Edward "Pie" Piechota (January 19, 1914 – June 13, 1996) was a professional baseball player whose career spanned 15 seasons, two of which were spent with the Major League Baseball (MLB) Boston Bees / Braves from 1940 to 1941.
+Aloysius Edward "Pie" Piechota (January 19, 1914 – June 13, 1996) was an American professional baseball player whose career spanned 15 seasons, two of which were spent with the Major League Baseball (MLB) Boston Bees / Braves from 1940 to 1941.
 Piechota, a pitcher, compiled an earned run average (ERA) of 5.66, allowing 39 earned runs off of 68 hits, 6 home runs, and 42 walks while recording 18 strikeouts over 62 innings pitched.
 Piechota also played in 14 seasons of minor league baseball.
 He made his MLB debut at the age of 26 and was officially listed as standing 6 ft 0 in and weighing 195 lb.

 Early life

 Piechota was born on January 19, 1914, in Chicago.
 His siblings include two brothers and a sister.

 Professional career

 Piechota began his professional career in 1933 for the Davenport Blue Sox.
 In his first professional season, Piechota pitched to a 19–4 win–loss record; his 19 wins led the Mississippi Valley League, while the Blue Sox won the Mississippi Valley League championship.
 The following season, he recorded a 13–11 record, while the Blue Sox, under manager Cletus Dixon, won a Western League pennant.
 After spending the 1935 season with the team, Piechota played for the Newark Bears, a Double-A New York Yankees affiliate.
 He tied Steve Sundra for second most wins on the team (12), and finished second on the Bears in losses (10).
 After playing for the Bears, Oakland Oaks, and the Kansas City Blues, Piechota played for the Blues for three more years, including a 16 win, 2.88 ERA 1939 season in which the Blues won the American Association pennant, their first in ten years.
 In September of that year, Piechota was bought by the Boston Bees.
 In his major league debut, he pitched 2/3 innings, allowing an earned run off of three hits and a walk; for the year, he pitched to a 5.75 ERA, allowing 39 earned runs off of 68 hits.
 During the 1941 season, Piechota re-signed with the Bees, and, after pitching for an inning, he returned to the minor leagues, playing for the Hollywood Stars and the Toronto Maple Leafs.